 If you try a class or a coaching session and you don’t see significant improvement in your work, you don’t pay.
 We’ll part ways and I’ll wish you well in your training with other instructors.
 Actor training is an investment.
-I want you to realize a return on your investment.
-If we don’t see improvement, we won’t exchange the money.
+I want you to realize a return on that investment.
+If we don’t see improvement, talk to me about a refund.

 Do you offer long-term or multi-week classes?

 Generally, no. I welcome repeat students, of course; however, my goal is to help you improve as quickly as possible in as few sessions as necessary.
 I want to give you tools, techniques and advice to follow your own path to success.
 I think you should study with various acting teachers — not just me.
 If you want in-depth actor training or if you need to focus on a particular area for improvement, we can discuss several training options available here in the Twin Cities.
 The commercial / industrial / voiceover business moves very quickly – I try to make my training match that pace.